Craig Sword: Capital City Go-Go / Washington Wizards (2021–2023)

 On November 3, 2021, Sword was acquired by the Capital City Go-Go and on December 28, he signed a 10-day contract with the Washington Wizards.
 Sword played 3 games in the NBA, averaging 2.0 points in 6.3 minutes per game with the Wizards.
 On January 6, 2022, Sword was reacquired and activated by the Go-Go.

 Spartans Distrito Capital (2023)

 On April 3, 2023, Sword signed with Spartans Distrito Capital of the Venezuelan League.

 Indiana Mad Ants (2023–2024)

 On September 26, 2023, Sword signed with the Indiana Pacers, but was waived two days later.
 On October 28, 2023, he joined the Indiana Mad Ants.

 Tasmania JackJumpers (2024)

 On May 28, 2024, Sword signed with the Tasmania JackJumpers of the Australian National Basketball League (NBL) for the 2024–25 season.
 He was released by the JackJumpers on December 13, 2024, after averaging 6.3 points in 15 games.

 Kaohsiung Aquas (2025)

 On January 1, 2025, Sword signed with the Kaohsiung Aquas of the Taiwan Professional Basketball League (TPBL).
 On July 29, Kaohsiung Aquas announced that Sword left the team.

-Hsinchu Toplus Lioneers (2025–present)
+Hsinchu Toplus Lioneers (2025)

 On October 23, 2025, Sword signed with the Hsinchu Toplus Lioneers of the Taiwan Professional Basketball League (TPBL).
+On December 26, the Hsinchu Toplus Lioneers terminated the contract relationship with Sword.

+Rayos de Hermosillo (2026)

+On April 6, 2026, Sword signed with the Rayos de Hermosillo of the Liga Mexicana de Básquetbol CIBACOPA.

+New Taipei Kings (2026–present)

+On July 15, 2026, Sword signed with the New Taipei Kings of the Taiwan Professional Basketball League (TPBL).